-By Max Malkovich.
-Last Updated 1st July 2022.
+By Danielle Graves.
+Last Updated 19th May 2023.
 Welcome to our guide on how to make ladder accident in the workplace claims.
 Did you suffer an injury following a fall from a ladder at work?
 Could this accident have been avoided had the correct ladder safety precautions been implemented initially?
 If so, you could claim compensation with a personal injury solicitor.

 This guide will provide you with advice about falls from ladders, common causes of ladder accidents, what injuries could result from such events and how you could claim compensation for damages.
 We will also explain how a No Win No Fee financial agreement could significantly reduce the financial risk of pursuing a claim.